 My personal favorite toppings are avocado, feta, and fresh cilantro.
-I actually made this soup ahead of time for Alex and I because it’s perfect to reheat for dinner or leftover lunches.
+I actually made this soup ahead of time because it’s perfect to reheat for dinner or leftover lunches.
 This is definitely going to be a weeknight favorite because clean up was a breeze.
 The last thing I want to do after working all day is clean up a sink full of dishes.
 Who’s with me?

 Tips for taco soup leftovers